earthly/earthly/docs/earthly-config/earthly-config.md

 #### user

-The https username to use when auth is set to `https`.
+The HTTPS username to use when auth is set to `https`.
 This setting is ignored when auth is `ssh`.

 #### password

-The https password to use when auth is set to `https`.
+The HTTPS password to use when auth is set to `https`.
 This setting is ignored when auth is `ssh`.

 #### pattern